Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Community-Guidelines-and-Content-Standards.md

 ## IX.
 Enforcement

-Violations may result in:

-* Content removal;
-* Warnings;
-* Temporary restrictions;
-* Suspension;
-* Permanent account termination.

-The severity of enforcement may depend upon:

-* The nature of the violation;
-* Prior conduct;
-* Repeated or intentional abuse;
-* Risks posed to users or the Service.
+Violations of these Guidelines are enforced under our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures"), which describes the full catalog of enforcement actions and how severity is assessed.

-In cases of illegality, reporting the misconduct to Discord relevant authorities.
+In cases of illegality, we report the misconduct to the relevant authorities.

 ---

 ## X. Appeals

-Users may appeal moderation actions through the procedures described in our Trust & Safety Policy.
+Users may appeal moderation actions through the procedures described in our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures").

 ---